Ryan Newman swipes win at Phoenix by not pitting under final caution

 Newman, along with Ricky Stenhouse Jr. and Martin Truex Jr., didn’t pit after Joey Logano smashed into the wall thanks to a blown right-front tire with six laps to go.
 The move put the three ahead of race leaders Kyle Busch and Kyle Larson, and the buffer of Stenhouse and Truex Jr. between Larson and Busch on two fresh tires each gave Newman enough of a cushion over the final two laps to sail to victory.

-““I’ve lost count; that’s how long it’s been,” Newman said when asked in victory lane about the winless droughts for both he and team.
+“I’ve lost count; that’s how long it’s been,” Newman said when asked in victory lane about the winless droughts for both he and team.
 But more on them in a bit.
 The big story was how a problem for Logano meant Busch didn’t get the win.

 Busch was cruising for his first win of the season before Logano had his tire issue.
 You may remember that the two tangled last Sunday in Las Vegas, when Busch went spinning after contact from Logano after the last lap.
 Following the incident, Busch tried to punch Logano before being tackled by Logano’s crew.